-Section 23(5) says that a guilty person can be disqualified even if the Court chooses not to give them a criminal conviction; in other words, if the Court deals with them under ‘section 10’ (no conviction).
+Section 23(5) says that a guilty person can be disqualified even if the Court chooses not to give them a criminal conviction; in other words, if the Court deals with them under a ‘section 10 dismissal or conditional release order‘ (no conviction).

 16(1AA) Dog attacks resulting from owner’s conduct

 The maximum penalty increases to $22,000 and/or 2 years imprisonment where the ‘attack’ resulted from a ‘reckless act or omission’ by the owner, or by a person in charge of the dog.

 16(1AB) Attacks by menacing, dangerous or restricted dogs

 The maximum penalty in the case of the above categories of dogs is $55,000 and/or 4 years imprisonment.

 Section 23(1)(a) says that any conviction or finding of guilt means that the owner must be permanently disqualified from owning a dog.

 This means that the dog will be seized and the owner will not be able to get it back.